akingscote/akingscote.github.io/_posts/2024-12-08-microsoft-azure-cross-tenant-vm-domain-join.md

 - 21st October 2024 - Status changed to `Review/Repro`
 - 27th October 2024 - I chased for an update
 - 27th October 2024 - Microsoft Closed the issue
-- 2nd Novemeber 2024 - I asked if I can publicly share the information.
+- 2nd November 2024 - I asked if I can publicly share the information.
 I never received a reply.